Mona Haydar: Career

 NPR called her debut video for “Hijabi (Wrap My Hijab)" “reminiscent of Lemonade”, and that the visuals “channel Beyonce”.
 The video was included by the De Young Museum in San Francisco in an exhibit on Muslim women's fashions in 2018.

 Haydar's second single "Dog" featured Jackie Cruz of Orange Is the New Black.
 The video featured a public service announcement about violence against women, taking on the global problem of toxic patriarchy.
 Her other song, "Suicide Doors", was written to deal with the suicide of one of her friends.
 The culture of Flint is the reason Haydar became a lover, student and creator in hip hop culture.
 She cites the likes of Mos Def, Lupe Fiasco, Lauryn Hill and others as inspirations to her for representing themselves and their religion in music proudly and without compromise.

 In 2018, Haydar spoke alongside Katie Couric at the media festival SXSW.
 She also appeared in Couric's National Geographic show America Inside Out.
 On March 28, 2018, she was featured on the CBS Evening News for her "resistance music".

 The Emmy-nominated series The Secret Life of Muslims by Josh Seftel featured her and Sebastian.
 Their episode remains the most viewed episode of the series.
 In July 2018, Haydar appeared on Marcus Samuelsson's PBS show No Passport Required, where she showed him around the studio where she recorded her first two songs.
 In November 2018, Haydar released her song "Lifted".
 "Lifted" encourages community building and healing from imperial and colonial wounds through the strategies she learned from James H. Cone and others while getting her master's.

 Her debut 2018 EP Barbarican was met with positive reviews.

-In 2020, Haydar took part in the online Call to Unite program which was put on by Tim Shriver amidst the coronavirus Pandemic which aimed to help those most vulnerable.
+In 2020, Haydar took part in the online Call to Unite program, which was started by Tim Shriver to help those most vulnerable during the COVID-19 pandemic.
 She performed a song live as part of the event.

 Education

 Haydar received her Bachelors of Arts from the University of Michigan-Flint in English literature.
-She received her master's degree in Christian Ethics from the Union Theological Seminary in the City of New York.
+She received her master's degree in Social Ethics from the Union Theological Seminary in the City of New York.
 She did her field work at New York University and worked as a chaplain at NYU at that time.